databricks/dbt-databricks/README.md

 dbt is the T in ELT.
 Organize, cleanse, denormalize, filter, rename, and pre-aggregate the raw data in your warehouse so that it's ready for analysis.

-## dbt-spark
+## dbt-databricks

-The `dbt-spark` package contains all of the code enabling dbt to work with Apache Spark and Databricks.
+The `dbt-databricks` package contains all of the code enabling dbt to work with Databricks and hosted technologies such as Apache Spark, Delta Lake.
 For more information, consult [the docs](https://docs.getdbt.com/docs/profile-spark).

 ## Getting started